Member's Pledge of St. Andrew, the Apostle

 3- "I planted, Apollos watered, but God made it grow" (1 Cor 3:6).
 So no one is anything, but God alone who is bountiful, gives life and makes "things" grow.
 Were it not for St. Andrew's holiness and humility, he would not have been proud of his brother Peter, our first Pope, as a source of immense joy for himself, but instead would have been jealous of a competitor, an opportunist adversary that dared to betray his self-assumed primacy.
 When you have people fighting for power and consequently attacking each other, whether covertly or explicitly, it is virtually impossible to accomplish good works.
 Humility is such a basic virtue that, without it, we cannot acquire any other.
 The invisible essence of spiritual fecundity comes from humility: “Learn from me, meek and humble of heart,” said Jesus, teaching us by example to wash each other's feet. (“Now that I, your Lord and Teacher, have washed your feet, so...”).
 Therefore, under this Pledge, direction, enforcement, leadership and coordination will be carried out only as an act of love, as a real service, by those not only willing to wash other's feet but by expert feet washers who are deeply joyful for the honor to do so as a way of life.
 How will any brother or sister in the Lord be capable to lay down his or her own life for others, like Jesus challenged us to do, if he or she is incapable of washing other's feet with sincere joy, especially knowing that whatever we do for others, "You did it to Me," said our Lord?
 In addition, leadership or authority hereto will be carried by internal volunteers that not only will receive nothing, but will need to pay a symbolic fee, after meditating and accepting this Pledge as said above, including its sub-pledge complementary extensions, which is the Sub-pledge of St. Katharine Drexel for all internal members serving in any function, ministry or department related to finances, and the Sub-pledge of St. Stephen and St. Laurence, martyrs and deacons, conceived primarily for our future vocations to the sacrament of the Order as permanent deacons (Sub-pledges' PDF links are available from within the General Statute).
 Solomon had to threaten to cut the child in half to find out who was the true mother!

 4- And no, you don't need to be already a saint to unleash the superpowers hidden in authentic humility.
 Nevertheless, our Church should have a kind of "zero tolerance" for selfish career or security seekers, especially priests, deacons and all other consecrated members, including whoever works for the Church just because of the salary, but without the proper respect to the Church's authorities and its essential teachings.
+Let's not forget Jesus warnings, at his parable of the Good Shepherd: "A hired man, who is not a shepherd and whose sheep are not his own, sees a wolf coming and leaves the sheep and runs away, and the wolf catches and scatters them, because he works for pay and has no concern for the sheep."
 It's impossible to really fully love our Lord without falling in love with His Church—Mother" & "Teacher"—and even deepening such love and respect as we truly know Her better and better.
 No one can truthfully say that he or she loves God, but not His Church, or loves The Church but not God; they just can't be separated, as well said by St. Joan of Arc: "About Jesus Christ and His Church, I simply know they are just one thing and we shouldn't complicate the matter".
 In addition, it's disgusting to see so many sincerely alleging to be in deep union with Christ, regardless of the fact that it is impossible to have a real union with Christ, without, as much as possible, proactive union with all other Christians and as well as non-Christian people of good will, especially the Jewish people, our elder brothers.
 (John 17:21 "That they all may be One").
 Without Unity among us, open to a wide fraternal friendship towards all ("If we do not love all, we love nobody!" said Chiara Lubich), it is increasingly more difficult to understand that there is more joy in giving than receiving, that our Lord came to serve, not to be served.
 Everything we are and do in The Church, for The Church, as a Church, or on behalf of The Catholic Church should be "Ad majorem Dei gloriam," not ours.

 5- Our Lord taught us very clearly.
 Do you want to be a Christian leader?
 Be or become the servant of all.
 Do you want to be the most important?
 Be the last one, like the Apostle St. Andrew.
 Don't let your left-hand know the good done by your right one..
 In other words, it is better for us and much more "profitable" if nobody knows or learns about our good deeds, but God alone.
 "Give all, but without expectation or hope of recompense." —St. John XXIII.
 Wow!
 How difficult, especially in our neo-pagan, narcissistic society.
 It is a reality check of whether someone indeed has a real, authentic Christian Faith.
 Citing the Gospel, Pope Francis reminded us that “service is the way authority is exercised in the Christian community,” adding that "those who serve others and lack real prestige exercise genuine authority in the Church.”
 Jesus shows us that "he enjoys dominion because he is a servant, glory because he is capable of abasement, kingship because he is fully prepared to lay down his life."
 Francis said that there is "no compatibility" between the worldly understanding of power and the humble service which characterizes true authority to Jesus' own teaching and example.
 "Ambition and careerism are incompatible with Christian discipleship; honor, success, fame and worldly triumphs are incompatible with the logic of Christ crucified."